-- (1) Once the Applicant has submitted a complete Application, the Office shall conduct a background investigation on the Applicant sufficient to allow the Office to make an eligibility determination pursuant to 25 CFR 556. - (2) The Office shall at all times have in place, and shall regularly update and improve, a system for conducting background investigations of every Applicant for licensing under this Ordinance. - (3) The system shall comply with the requirements of the Act, the Compact, the Ordinance, or any Office regulation, and shall include, at a minimum, the use of records of all available tribal, state and federal law enforcement agencies, resources of the Office, communications with other Indian tribes engaged in Gaming Activities, information obtained from other tribal government offices, as allowed by law, and any other sources of information reasonably accessible to the Office for this purpose. - (4) The Office shall take the fingerprints of each Applicant for use in conducting a criminal history check using the criminal history records information maintained by the Federal Bureau of Investigation, in accordance with the Office's Licensing Policies and Procedure and the Office's Criminal History Record Information (CHRI) Proper Access, Use and Dissemination Procedures. - (5) Background investigations shall be updated upon Application for renewal of a License, and at such other times as the Office may determine appropriate. - (6) The Office shall prepare a background investigation report on every Applicant which shall include all of the following: - (a) Steps taken in conducting a background investigation; - (b) Results obtained; - (c) Conclusions reached; and - (d) The bases for those conclusions. - (7) The Office shall maintain files containing the results of any background investigations conducted by it for the longer of five (5) years from the date of a Licensee's termination of employment, with respect to the files for a Licensee; or the term of record retention required by the Compact.
-Such files shall contain systems designed to safeguard the identities of confidential informants from inadvertent disclosure.
+- (1) Once the Applicant has submitted a complete application, the Office shall conduct a background investigation on the Applicant. - (2) The Office shall at all times have in place, and shall regularly update and improve, a system for conducting background investigations of every applicant for licensing under this Ordinance. - (3) The system shall comply with the requirements of the Act, the Compact, the Ordinance, or any Office regulation, and shall include, at a minimum, the use of records of all available tribal, state and federal law enforcement agencies, resources of the Office, communications with other Indian tribes engaged in Gaming Activities, information obtained from other tribal government offices, as allowed by law, and any other sources of information reasonably accessible to the Office for this purpose.

-- (8) In conducting such background investigations, the Office and its agents shall promise to keep confidential the identity of each person interviewed in the course of the investigation. - (9) The Office shall ensure that all records and information obtained as a result of an employee background investigation shall remain confidential and shall not be disclosed to persons who are not directly involved in the licensing and employment processes.
+- (4) The Office shall take the fingerprints of each Applicant for use in conducting a criminal history check using the criminal history records information maintained by the Federal Bureau of Investigation. - (5) Background investigations shall be updated upon application for renewal of a license, and at such other times as the Office may determine appropriate. - (6) The Office shall prepare a background investigation report on every applicant which shall include all of the following: - (a) Steps taken in conducting a background investigation; - (b) Results obtained; - (c) Conclusions reached; and - (d) The bases for those conclusions. - (7) The Office shall maintain files containing the results of any background investigations conducted by it for the longer of five years from the date of a licensee's termination of employment, with respect to the files for a licensee; or the term of record retention required by the Compact.
+Such files shall contain systems designed to safeguard the identities of confidential informants from inadvertent disclosure. - (8) In conducting such background investigations, the Office and its agents shall promise to keep confidential the identity of each person interviewed in the course of the investigation. - (9) The Office shall ensure that all records and information obtained as a result of an employee background investigation shall remain confidential and shall not be disclosed to persons who are not directly involved in the licensing and employment processes.
 Information obtained during the course of an employee background investigation shall be disclosed to members of management, human resource personnel, or others employed by the Gaming Enterprise Division on a need-to-know basis for actions taken in their official capacities.
 Background investigation information shall also be disclosed to law enforcement agencies and to the Office of the Attorney General upon written request to the Executive Director.
-With respect to Applications and records of background investigations (to include Application for licensing, investigative reports, and eligibility determinations) for Primary Management Officials and Key Employees, these shall be maintained and made available for inspection by the Chairman of the NIGC or their designee for not less than three (3) years from the date of termination of employment. - (10) The Office may issue additional regulations regarding background investigations. - (B) Notification to the NIGC: Primary Management Officials and Key Employees - (1) The Office shall prepare a report on each background investigation regarding a Primary Management Official or Key Employee.
-An investigative report shall include: - (a) Steps taken in conducting a background investigation; - (b) Results obtained; - (c) Conclusions reached; and - (d) The bases for these conclusions. - (2) The Office shall forward to the NIGC notice of results of the Applicant's background investigation no later than sixty (60) days after the Applicant begins work.
-The notice of results shall contain: - (a) Applicant's name, date of birth and social security number; - (b) Date on which Applicant began or will begin work as Key Employee or Primary Management Official; - (c) A summary of the information presented in the investigative report, which shall at a minimum include a listing of:
+With respect to applications and records of background investigatios for primary management officials and key employees, these shall be made available for inspection by the Chairman of the NIGC or his or her designee for not less than three (3) years from the date of termination of employment. - (10) The Office may issue additional regulations regarding background investigations. - (B) Notification to the NIGC: Primary Management Officials and Key Employees - (1) The Office shall prepare a report on each background investigation regarding a Primary Management Official or Key Employee.
+An investigative report shall include: - (a) Steps taken in conducting a background investigation; - (b) Results obtained; - (c) Conclusions reached; and - (d) The bases for these conclusions. - (2) The Office shall forward to the NIGC from the results of the background investigation the following information: